oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Select the Spring Boot Version

    You will be presented with a list of available Spring Boot versions.
 Choose **2.7.9** (or the latest 2.7.x version available).
-Do not choose a 3.x version for this lab - there are some breaking changes in 3.x which mean that some of the instructions in this lab will not work with 3.x.
+Do not choose a 3.x version for this lab - there are some breaking changes in 3.x which mean that some instructions in this lab will not work with 3.x.

    ![Specify Spring Boot version](images/obaas-spring-init-2.png " ")